 \section{Conclusion}

 This paper contributes new evidence on how Canadian businesses navigate the trade-off between digital technology adoption and heightened cyber security risk.
 Using data from Statistics Canada's SDTIU and CSCSC surveys, we construct a BDUS to gauge overall adoption levels and then evaluate how effectively businesses use these tools by modeling their technological efficiency.
-In addition, we employ a survey-weight-adjusted Lasso estimator and introduce a debiasing method for high-dimensional logit models to identify the drivers of technological efficiency and cybersecurity risk.
+In addition, we employ a survey-weight-adjusted Lasso estimator and introduce a debiasing method for high-dimensional logit models to identify the predictors of technological efficiency and cyber security risk.

-The stochastic frontier analysis suggests that larger firms, remote work arrangements, and specific advanced technologies (e.g., open-source solutions, client information management systems) can push a firm closer to its digital ``frontier.''
+The stochastic frontier analysis suggests that larger firms, remote work arrangements, and specific digital practices (e.g., open-source solutions, client information management systems) are associated with proximity to the digital ``frontier.''
 At the same time, a portion of businesses lag behind feasible adoption levels, as indicated by the high ratio of inefficiency to noise in the frontier estimations.

 Firms must balance efficiency gains against growing cyber vulnerabilities.
 Firms that adopt more sophisticated digital technologies or store sensitive data in the cloud often face elevated risk exposure.
 Our \texttt{svy LLasso} model on cyber incidence confirm that large firms and those using cloud-based services are more likely to report cyber security incidents.
-However, the predictive power of cyber risk does not improve with second-order interaction effects, suggesting that firm size and core technological choices are the primary drivers of cyber exposure.
-The two main variables that decreased the likelihood of cyber incidents were firms having cyber security insurance and firms that had a high representation of females in cyber security roles.
+However, the predictive power of cyber risk does not improve with second-order interaction effects, suggesting that firm size and core technological choices are the primary predictors of cyber exposure.
+The two main variables associated with lower likelihood of cyber incidents were firms having cyber security insurance and firms that had a high representation of females in cyber security roles.

 When it comes to technological efficiency simple linear relationships fail to capture the complexity of how organizational choices, workforce composition, and industry shape digital outcomes.
 By allowing second-order (interaction) terms, the \texttt{svy LLasso} approach shows that certain combinations of variables such as \emph{medium firms} adopting IoT, or \emph{female ICT representation} interacting with advanced tools like AI can be particularly conducive to efficiency improvements.
 On the other hand, friction in implementing complex software like EDI or ERP can negate some of these benefits.